redpanda-data/observability/README.md

 ![](docs/images/Topic%20Metrics.png)

 ## Sandbox Environment
-The [demo](demo) folder includes a full dockerized sandbox, that will spin up a three-node RedPanda cluster, an instance of Redpanda Console, a Prometheus instance and a Grafana instance with Prometheus and Grafana configured with the dasboards in the [grafana-dashboards](grafana-dashboards) folder.
+The [demo](demo) folder includes a full dockerized sandbox, that will spin up a three-node Redpanda cluster, an instance of Redpanda Console, a Prometheus instance and a Grafana instance with Prometheus and Grafana configured with the dasboards in the [grafana-dashboards](grafana-dashboards) folder.